-Difficulties exist with both measures.
-De jure measures are only coarsely corrected for the magnitude and effectiveness of government restrictions (Edison, et al, 2002).
+One reason why these studies present weak results may be the difficulty of measuring international financial integration.
+De jure measures are usually based on the International Monetary Fund's index of capital account restrictions.
+While some efforts have been made to account for the magnitude and effectiveness of these restrictions (e.g. Quinn, 1997), these corrections have in practice been coarse (e.g., Edison et al, 2002).
 De jure measures are also likely to suffer from endogeneity issues, as governments might respond to macroeconomic turbulence by imposing restrictions on capital movements.
-De facto measures may also suffer from endogeneity issues, as openness may be a function of shocks that also affect volatility.
+De facto measures, such as measures of the ratio of capital flows to GDP, are also likely to have endogeneity issues, as openness may be a function of shocks that also affect volatility.